The Complete Guide To

 Be honest… you knew this was coming.
 I made a live template for the service page as well.
 Just enter this URL into your browser any time, and you’ll have a visual template with section-by-section instructions to reference as you create high-converting service pages for yourself and your clients.
 Click here to access the template.

 When most people seek out copywriting for a “product page”, they are referring to an ecommerce product page like you might see on Amazon, Etsy, or a Shopify store.

 So that’s the type of page we’re going to cover in this section.

-> If you have a product business that focuses on one product or a small handful of products, you’ll want to scroll up to the section above and use the format of a service page, which works equally well for selling SaaS or physical products – any scenario where you want to really dive deep into the product story, the problem it solves, or the benefits it provides.
+If you have a product business that focuses on one product (like I do with my comprehensive copywriting course) or a small handful of products, you’ll want to scroll up to the section above and use the format of a service page, which works equally well for selling SaaS or physical products – any scenario where you want to really dive deep into the product story, the problem it solves, or the benefits it provides.

-> For a more ecommerce style product page, continue reading below.
+For a more ecommerce style product page, continue reading below.

 The best product pages have the following components: